 Use this range when the vehicle is standing for prolonged periods with the engine running.
-The engine may be started in this range.
 Apply the parking brake and shift the transmission into PARK if you must leave the vehicle.

 Do not coast in NEUTRAL and never turn off the ignition to coast down a hill.
 These are unsafe practices that limit your response to changing traffic or road conditions.
 You might lose control of the vehicle and have a collision.